Schockwav3/SMILESGeneratorPredictor/README.md

 1 **Extract the weights**: The function extracts the weights of the first layer (`fc1`) of the model and calculates the mean absolute weights over all neurons.

-2 **Filtering the features**: If a `prefix` is specified, only the features whose names start with this prefix are considered.
-Otherwise, features beginning with "FP_" are excluded (typical for fingerprints).
+2 **Filtering the features**: Filter the descriptors based on the `prefix` in molecular descriptors and molecular fingerprints (beginning with "FP_").

-3 **Sort by importance**: Features are sorted by their mean absolute weights.
+3. **Calculating the Fingerprint Mean Weight**: The function calculates the mean of the absolute values of weights for features with the prefix FP_, which represent the molecular fingerprints.
+This average value represents a general importance level for the entire fingerprint set, rather than individual fingerprints.

-4 **Select top features**: If `top_n` is specified, only the most important `top_n` features are returned.
+4. **Combine Fingerprint Mean with Descriptors**:  The mean value of the fingerprints (labeled as ECFPs) is combined with individual descriptor names and their calculated weights, creating a unified feature importance list.

-5 **Output**: The function returns the names and weights of the most important features.
+5. **Output**: The function returns a tuple containing the list of feature names (ECFPs along with each descriptor) and their respective importance values, sorted by their calculated importance.